gudzpoz/luajava/docs/proxy.md

 So any `class Impl implements DefaultedInterface` is actually `class Impl extends GeneratedAbstractBlahBlah`.
 Our proxy only implements the `DefaultedInterface`, which has no default methods at all after desugaring, and knows nothing about `GeneratedAbstractBlahBlah`.
 So it *will* fail.

+## Threads

+Calling `Lua#createProxy` actually means that the target function will be executed on that thread, on whose stack all the parameter conversions happen.

+Don't close a thread with proxies still in use.